Near-optimality of conservative driving in discrete systems

-The mutable nature of optimal solutions depending on their constraints stimulates a shift in attention in problems of minimal cost towards the constraints themselves.
-The parametrization of rates adapted in this work is not unique but can, e.g., be generalized to different splittings between symmetric and antisymmetric parts (i.e., different load-sharing factors \cite{fish99, kolo07, zimm12}) or even further to general nonlinear relationships between control parameters and transition rates.
-To explore this vast realm of possible system classes, it is also worthwhile to investigate the microscopic origin of possible rate parameterizations.
-A theoretical starting point is to coarse-grain a Langevin model of, say, a bistable or tilted potential under the presence of a control parameter for the driving, and then investigate the rate parameterizations emerging in an effective discrete Markovian approximation.
-Another question of interest is whether the theoretical bound $\sigma^*/\sigma^{\text{cons.}} \geq 1/2$ can be attained by an explicit model, or whether a tighter bound exists.
-We leave the investigation of such stronger bounds as an open problem for future work.
+The mutable nature of optimal solutions depending on their constraints stimulates a shift in attention in problems of minimal cost towards the constraints themselves. \re{The parametrization of rates adopted in this work is not exhaustive; one can, e.g., consider general nonlinear relationships between control parameters and transition rates.} To explore this vast realm of possible system classes, it is also worthwhile to investigate the microscopic origin of possible rate parameterizations.
+A theoretical starting point is to coarse-grain a Langevin model of, say, a bistable or tilted potential in the presence of a control parameter for the driving, and then investigate the rate parameterizations emerging in an effective discrete Markovian approximation. \re{Another question of interest is whether the configuration of cycle currents that instantaneously minimizes the entropy production rate admits a decomposition into housekeeping and excess contributions to entropy production similar to Refs. \cite{maes14, dech22}.
+Finally, investigating potential tighter bounds improving on $\sigma^*/\sigma^{\text{cons.}} \geq \sqrt{\alpha(1-\alpha)}$ seems promising given the existence of a tighter, saturable bound in the case $\alpha = 1/2$.
+We leave this as an open problem for future work.}

-\paragraph{Acknowledgments---} JvdM was supported by JSPS KAKENHI (Grants No. 24H00833 and 25KF0238) and JSPS Research Fellowship No. P25761.
+\paragraph{Acknowledgments---} We thank Masato Itami for insightful discussions.
+JvdM was supported by JSPS KAKENHI (Grants No. 24H00833 and 25KF0238) and JSPS Research Fellowship No. P25761.
 AD was supported by JSPS KAKENHI (Grants No. 22K13974, 24H00833 and 25K00926).
 This work was supported by JST ERATO Grant Number JPMJER2302, Japan.